Updated: Jan 18

 This one seems like a given, but many of us don’t spend the time crafting one.
 Mission statements are important because they force you to really focus on your business’s fundamental purpose.

-A mission statement should address these four questions:
+A mission statement should address these three questions:

 What do we do?